tomgenoni/bitbar-ghissues/README.md

 $GITHUB_ACCESS_TOKEN = ""; <-- your Github personal access token
 ```

-Now you can reopen the Bitbar application and if all went well you should see it appear in your menu bar.
+Refresh or reopen the Bitbar application and if all went well you should see it appear in your menu bar.

 ### Notes